grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 # What is the scope of a unit-level Statement in TDD?

-In previous chapters, I told you how tests form a kind of excutable Specification consisting of many Statements.
+In previous chapters, I described how tests form a kind of excutable Specification consisting of many Statements.
 If so, then some fundamental questions regarding these Statements need to be raised, e.g.:

 1. What goes into a single Statement?
 1. Gow do I know that I need to write another Statement instead of expanding existing one?